-Below are the best business monitors that we have shortlisted, and each of them with comes with their own specific strengths which may make them more useful for some audiences than others.
+The price is also something you should think about – especially if you’re looking to fill an entire office.
+We went ahead and listed some of the best business monitors we could find, and each of them comes with their own specific strengths, which may make them more useful for some audiences than others.

 1. Dell UltraSharp UP3218K